ervandew/eclim/doc/content/vim/java/search.rst

 **:JavaSearch** -p <pattern> [-t <type> -x <context> -s <scope> -i -a <action>]

-All of the results will be placed into the current window's location list (:help location-list) so that you can easily navigate the results.
+When there is more than 1 result, those results will be placed into vim's quickfix list (:help quickfix) so that you can easily navigate them using vim's quickfix commands.

 Vim command completion is supported through out the command with the excption of the pattern to search for.